lakshmiramagovindan/Kata_API/README.md

 10. **Delete Booking API Error Handling** – When booking ID, authentication token, or cookies are missing or invalid, the API responds with **500 Internal Server Error** instead of an appropriate **4xx** client error status code (e.g., 400, 401, or 403).

+11. **Random 5XX Series Errors** –
+    The server occasionally responds with random 5XX series errors (e.g., 500 Internal Server Error, 502 Bad Gateway, 503 Service Unavailable) even when the request is valid and well-formed.
 ---

 **Author:** R G Lakshmi